 So the Marshall family set about purchasing and restoring a neglected 1850s cottage in the historic village of Rosedale Abbey into a super holiday bolthole with luxury boutique hotel quality.
 As you can imagine, project managing the purchase, refurbishment and restoration of Rosella Cottage from Australia was tricky, but the process was just what the building needed to come alive again.

 Rosella Cottage was transformed into a beautiful holiday cottage and launched with Gorgeous Cottages in early 2013.

 Rosella Cottage – The Marshalls tell their story

-The time was right for us financially; and we wanted to start the process of transition our lives from Australia back to Yorkshire.
-Going to Australia was a great move 25-years ago and the Country has been good to us; but coming “home” is something we’re looking to do in the future.
-We wanted a cottage to use during our own holidays in Yorkshire; and for our girls to feel a sense of connection to Yorkshire and all their relatives living across the Moors.
+The time was right for us financially and we wanted to start the process of transitioning our lives from Australia back to Yorkshire.
+Going to Australia was a great move 25 years ago and the country has been good to us, but coming “home” is something we’re looking to do in the future.
+We wanted a cottage to use during our own holidays in Yorkshire and for our girls to feel a sense of connection to Yorkshire and all their relatives living across the moors.

 What made you choose this particular cottage and this location?

 We know the North York Moors and the villages and people here really well.
 Our own family connections going back through generations link us to Lockwood Beck, Farndale, Castleton and Whitby.
 Graham’s ancestors are all buried in the beautiful Temple-Moore Church of St Hilda in remote Danbydale, so the desire to purchase a cottage in the North York Moors with its beautiful landscape, lovely villages and Yorkshire folk was strong.